 Assurances like sleep trials, warranties, and return policies show the level of confidence mattress manufacturers have for their products.
 Know what each entails before committing to a purchase.

 Sleep trials are periods of time companies give customers to try a new mattress within the comfort of their own home.
 Most sleep trials last between 90 to 120 nights.
-If the customer isn’t happy with the mattress, many companies will pick up and donate the used mattress to charity.
+If the customer isn’t happy with the mattress, many companies will offer a full refund.

 Warranties protect the mattress from manufacturer flaws that could cause the foam to crack as well as sagging or indentations in the top layers of foam.
 Most mattresses include a standard 10-year warranty, though some may extend to 20 years.